daudix/daudix.one/content/blog/my-first-domain/index.md

 Yes, you read that right.
 My dream was to have my own domain.
 I don't know what's wrong with me; I just wanted it so badly.

 At first (back in the ["Space" theme era](https://web.archive.org/web/20220920130408/https://daudix-ufo.github.io/)), I thought I'd get daudix.space, but later on changed my mind since I'm not really into astronomy, it felt a bit lengthy and I didn't plan on hosting public services, which are usually associated with this domain.
 I considered other options, but they were expensive.
-Then I remembered about [zagura.one](https://zagura.one) and [seirdy.one](https://seirdy.one), what was common about them is this nice domain: one.
+Then I remembered about [zagura.one](https://zagura.one) and [seirdy.one](https://seirdy.one), what was common about them is this nice <abbr title="Top-level domain">TLD</abbr>: one.

 It was perfect: *one* of the cheapest options, *one* of a kind, and not a boring *one*.